schwamic001/generalized-chopsticks-sequence/README.md

 See this link for details on the Generalized Chopsticks Sequence: http://oeis.org/A302403.

 There are 2 documents in this repository relating to the sequence:
 1) GC Numbers.xlsx: Excel workbook that generates all GC numbers through 100 and shares a few insights.
+Reference this document for background on the game of Single-Handed Chopsticks and the development of the sequence.
 Produced with AJ Robinson.
 2) generalized_chopsticks_sequence.R: R code that generates all GC numbers through 1,000.
 Produced with AJ Robinson & code help from Angela Lin

 Feel free to use the code and Excel document however you see fit.